Table of Contents

 Your employer value proposition (EVP) is a statement that defines how your company is perceived by its current and prospective employees.
 Your EVP is the component of your employer branding strategy that separates you from the rest of the competition.

 When defining your employer value proposition, think about your organizational culture and work environment.
 Identify aspects of your culture that are unique to your organization and construct your EVP around those.
+Valerie Vadala suggests “creating an Employee Value Proposition that is authentic to the culture and personality of the organization and appeals to candidates who will be most likely to flourish at your organization.”

 2. Provide a Clear Description of What It’s Like to Work at Your Company